 This course is an introduction to financial decision-making in a business environment.
 Topics include asset acquisition, issuance of stock vs. debt, dividend policy, planning and analysis, and working capital policy.
 Case discussions, combined with lectures and readings, enable students to apply finance principles in actual business situations.
 Computer spreadsheets are used.
 Prerequisite: MGMT 225.
 Offered annually.

 298 Independent Study

 This introduction to making personal investment decisions provides a foundation for students seeking a career in the investment field.
 Although stocks are the primary focus, bonds, options, futures and mutual funds are also introduced.
 Topics include risk and return, security analysis, valuation theory, stock investment systems, and portfolio management.
 Students analyze historical data using a computer database and spreadsheet.
-Prerequisites: Management Studies 281 and a Statistics course, or permission of instructor.
+Prerequisites: MGMT 281 and a statistics course, or permission of instructor.
 Offered annually.

 This course provides a comprehensive research opportunity, including an introduction to relevant background material, technical instruction, identification of a meaningful project, and data collection.
 The topic is determined by the faculty member in charge of the course and may relate to his/her research interests.
 Prerequisite: Determined by individual instructor.
 Offered based on department decision.
 May be offered as a 1.00 credit course or .50 credit course.

 398 Independent Research